balintsera/evista-universal-react-flux-boilerplate/Readme.md

 ## Credits

-All credits goes to the brilliand minds who wrote these packages.
+All credits goes to the brilliant minds who wrote those packages that this boilerplate is based on.
+For details see package.json